2017 Edmonton municipal election

-They were all elected to four year terms.
-All contests were conducted according to the First past the post (FPTP) system.
+They were all elected to four year terms in single-member wards.
+All contests were conducted according to the first past the post (FPTP) system.
 Although FPTP elects the candidate that receives the most votes, it does not always produce a winner that has received over 50% of the votes.
 The winner in seven of the 12 city councillor contests was elected with less than a majority of the votes cast.

 Since 2013, provincial legislation has required every municipality to hold quadrennial elections.
 The voter turnout was 31.5% with 194,826 ballots cast out of the 618,564 estimate eligible voters.

 Candidates

 Bold indicates elected, italics indicates incumbent.